rpunt/ansible_cockroachdb/README.md

 #### Test Environment

 For integration tests, a CockroachDB instance is required.
-The tests use Docker Compose to start a local CockroachDB instance for testing.
-See docker-compose.yml for details.
+The tests use Podman Compose to start a local CockroachDB instance for testing.
+See docker-compose.yml for details (compatible with Podman).

 #### Test Coverage